lightning/bolts/04-onion-routing.md

 1. `onion_routing_packet` in `update_add_htlc` for payments, which contains a `payload` TLV (see [Adding an HTLC](02-peer-protocol.md#adding-an-htlc-update_add_htlc))
 2. `onion_message_packet` on `onion_message` for messages, which contains a `onionmsg_tlv` TLV (see [Onion Messages](#onion-messages)

-Those sections specify the `associated_data` to use, the extracted payload format and handling (including how to determine the next peer, if any), and how to handle errors.
+Those sections specify the `associated_data` and `blinding` to use, the extracted payload format and handling (including how to determine the next peer, if any), and how to handle errors.
 The processing itself is identical.

 ## Requirements